-The band’s leader is called Quorthon, a character with a voice like the devil himself.
-And he recently paid a flying visit to the UK to discuss their third album, Under The Sign Of The Black Mark.
-He also talked about his intention to slaughter a lamb onstage, and how he’d take some convincing to buy one of his own albums!
+Back in 1987, he paid a flying visit to the UK to discuss Bathory's third album, Under The Sign Of The Black Mark.
+He also talked about his intention to slaughter a lamb onstage, and how it'd take some convincing for him to buy one of his own albums!

 “I’m over here for a second lot of press interviews”, he says as we attract glances in a posh Lancaster Gate hotel.
 “Now we have to release a bit of the image and the reputation, show our faces and what we look like.
 For the first couple of years we didn’t put out any pictures or do any interviews.
 We like to keep our distance.”